Alternatives to Public Schools

 Another option families in Pennsylvania have available to them are magnet schools.
-According to Magnet Schools of America, Magnet schools are yet another category of public schools that offer a specific focus or area of interest in which to study such as performing arts, languages, leadership, or STEM (science, technology, engineering, and math).
+According to Magnet Schools of America, magnet schools are yet another category of public schools that offer a specific focus or area of interest in which to study, such as performing arts, languages, leadership, or STEM (science, technology, engineering, and math).

 Unlike charter schools, which are separately run by an independent organization outside of the district, magnet schools operate within an existing school district.
 Magnet schools usually require a special application and acceptance into a program in order to attend.
-These schools still teach the basic core subjects but offer an additional focus on the area in which they specialize.
+They still teach the basic core subjects but offer an additional focus on the area in which they specialize.

 Magnet schools, however, are limited by your area of residence because they are a part of your local school district.